 Delivering a complex, global strategy with lean resources

-Berkeley’s track record of successfully delivering large scale programs in complex, high stakes situations was a key factor in our client’s decision to engage Berkeley to manage this three-year program of work.
+Berkeley’s track record of successfully delivering large scale programmes in complex, high stakes situations was a key factor in our client’s decision to engage Berkeley to manage this three-year programme of work.

 Since the financial crisis, regulatory bodies tightened regulatory requirements increasing the burden on firms.
 Many firms found themselves exposed to: